Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Mark R. Hunter - Molson Coors Brewing Co.

 Yes.
-So, let me ask Gavin to pick that up against the backdrop of what's an ongoing aspiration to try and shift to consumption.
-So, Gavin, do you want to just talk about some of the specifics on as we come through Q2 and Q3 and then how we see the balance of the year?
+So, let me ask Gavin to pick that up against the backdrop of what's an ongoing aspiration to try and ship to consumption.
+So, Gavin, do you want to just talk about some of the specifics on as we've come through Q2 and Q3 and then how we see the balance of year?

 Gavin Hattersley - Molson Coors Brewing Co.